GusdPaula/postgraduation_fiap/alzheimer_ml_model/README.md

-This is a Jupyter Notebook used to create a Random Forest model that clasifies if a person has Alzheimer or no.
+This is a Jupyter Notebook used to create a Random Forest model that clasifies if a person has Alzheimer or not.